-D. THE SCIENTIFIC REVOLUTION
+E. THE SCIENTIFIC REVOLUTION

 Bacon: Induction and the Scientific Method

 The champion of the scientific method and acclaimed father of modern science was Francis Bacon (1561-1626).
 He was born in London into a noble household, educated at Trinity College, Cambridge, began his career in the field of law, and progressively climbed the ranks within British government, eventually holding the position of Lord Chancellor.
 At around age 60 his career and reputation plummeted.
 He was continually in debt throughout his adult life and often sought desperate means for paying off is creditors, which ultimately led to him being charged with political corruption.
 For this he was briefly imprisoned in the Tower of London, fined a substantial sum of money, and barred from his place in the British Parliament.
 He died at the age of 65 after becoming ill when stuffing a chicken with snow to test whether that would slow down its decay.
 Bacon published works on a range of subjects in science, history, and moral philosophy.
-He envisioned composing a lengthy plan to reorganize all of the sciences; of the few portions that he did complete, the most famous is the New Organon (1620).
+He envisioned composing a lengthy plan to reorganize all of the sciences, and, of the few portions that he did complete, the most famous is the New Organon (1620).
 The title is an allusion to Aristotle’s Organon (literally meaning “instrument”) which contains the logical portions of his works.
 By incorporating this term into his title, Bacon was boldly advertising that he was offering a new approach to logic that aimed to replace the outdated one of Aristotle.

 The main point of difference between their two conceptions of logic is that Aristotle’s system was deductive, while Bacon’s was inductive.
-Deduction involves a structure of demonstration similar to mathematics, and Aristotle’s specific form of deductive argumentation is the syllogism as expressed here:
+Deduction involves a structure of demonstration similar to mathematics, and Aristotle’s specific form of deductive argumentation is the syllogism, as expressed here:

-1. All men are mortal.
+1. All humans are mortal.

-2. Socrates is a man.
+2. Socrates is a human.

 3. Therefore, Socrates is mortal.